Laying the groundwork

 How to buy my photographs

 Framed pieces can be found at The Gallery of Arts and Culture in Crescent City, California.
-I can also be found in the Crescent City area and in Brookings, Oregon at the art fairs.
+Matted photos can be found at the McMillen Gallery in Smith River, California.

 All photographs can be directly purchased from me in print form (all of which I print myself) and in digital form.
 Please email me at: firstname.lastname@example.org if you are interested in knowing more.